IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ivi-services.md

 ---

 An IVI system is made up of IVI services which can provide a UI or another service with information.
-TomTom IndiGO services provide a mechanism to encapsulate longer running tasks and business logic for some distinct functionality in the platform.
+TomTom Digital Cockpit services provide a mechanism to encapsulate longer running tasks and business logic for some distinct functionality in the platform.
 They don't contain a User Interface (UI) of their own and can run in the background for a long time, matching the platform lifetime if required.

-## TomTom IndiGO system
+## TomTom Digital Cockpit system

-A TomTom IndiGO based IVI system is deployed as a single Android application that includes all the functionality of the product.
-The User Interface (UI) of the application is built using TomTom IndiGO [frontend plugins](/tomtom-indigo/documentation/development/frontend-plugins), and are created to display something on the screen.
+A TomTom Digital Cockpit based IVI system is deployed as a single Android application that includes all the functionality of the product.
+The User Interface (UI) of the application is built using TomTom Digital Cockpit [frontend plugins](/tomtom-digital-cockpit/documentation/development/frontend-plugins), and are created to display something on the screen.
 They are subsequently destroyed when content disappears from the screen.
 Frontend plugins UI interaction must run on a single thread (_the UI thread_), as dictated by the Android platform.
 Whereas IVI services should contain functionality that does not need to